Note: We have a separate review for Betfair Exchange. Check it out here.

 The Betfair app is available on iPhone, iPad, Android, Blackberry, and other mobile devices.
 With a large percentage of Betfair’s business conducted through ‘live betting’ (that is in running betting during the course of an event), it is important that they developed an advanced and user-friendly app.

 Betfair are big into technology, and as such, have a whole site dedicated to the mobile applications.
 There are endless different downloads for the devices, which can suit a customer’s individual needs.
-The original iPhone Sportsbook app is well presented, and offers the customers most of the features available on the desktop website.
+The original iPhone Bookmaker app is well presented, and offers the customers most of the features available on the desktop website.

 On Android, everything works smoothly, with the app fast, and with regular updates and tweaks made by the Betfair team, it is ever improving.

-The iPad version of Betfair Sportsbook is very intuitive and well designed.
+The iPad version of Betfair Bookmaker is very intuitive and well designed.
 It is also offered as a separate application to the exchange section of the site, which removes any potential confusion.
 On the left hand side of the screen is the option to look at the different sports, go to the bet slip, check out the promotions, or use the cash out feature.
 Betfair manage to promote their original features well on the iPad, and everything is very clear.

 The main drawbacks are that the odds they offer are not fantastic, and the customer service is not as good as some other bookmakers.
 However, an extensive list of promotions, Best Odds Guaranteed and a Cash Out feature are real positives that are sure to keep customers happy.